-All plants need some light in order to photosynthesize, the process by which light, chlorophyll, energy, carbon dioxide and water act together within the plant to produce the sugar and starches it needs to survive and to release oxygen.
-The light requirements do vary from plant to plant but generally speaking the lower the light the slower the plant grows and when there isn't enough light present to photosynthesize, the plant dies.
+All plants need some light to photosynthesize, the process by which light, chlorophyll, energy, carbon dioxide and water act together within the plant to produce the sugar and starches it needs to survive and to release oxygen.
+The light requirements do vary from plant to plant but generally speaking the lower the light, the slower the plant grows, and when there isn't enough light present to photosynthesize, the plant dies.

 There is such a thing as underwatering too, and its primary symptom is wilting leaves, beginning with the youngest ones at the tips of the stems.
 The older leaves which have established tougher cells, may not show any effect for a few days or more, but soon their edges will begin to turn brown.
 If you catch the plant at the browning stage, there may be time to save it with watering and, though, the edges will not turn green again, they can be trimmed with scissors.

 It is not easy to gauge the right amount of water.
 A plant will use water based on its location, temperature, humidity of the room, the size of the container, light conditions and the time of the year.
 There are no precise schedules for watering other than establishing a consistent cycle.
 The needs of different species vary.
 In general, plants fall into three categories of moisture needs.
 Water-loving plants, moderately dry plants, and dry soil plants.

 A Few Basic Tips on Watering

 - Use tepid water; plants take up tepid water more readily than cold water that can shock them and cause them to wilt.
 Try not to use heavily chlorinated water or do not use water from a softener.
 Neither chlorine or sodium from softening water are beneficial to plants.
 If you are using a container that doesn't have a drainage hole, place some gravel, rocks or any other material that can be used to raise the plant from the bottom of the container so the water can accumulate without drowning the plant.
 Periodically check to see if there is any excess water and dump it.